samuelfneumann/GoLearn/README.md

 action, and more by using the `go doc` command or by viewing the source files in a text editor.

-Classic control environments were adapted from OpenAI gym's implementations.
+Classic control environments were adapted from [OpenAI Gym](https://gym.openai.com/)'s implementations.
 All classic control environments have both discrete and continuous action variants.
-Box2D environments were also adapted from OpenAI gym's implementations and also have both discrete and continuous action variants.
+Box2D environments were also adapted from [OpenAI Gym](https://gym.openai.com/)'s implementations and also have both discrete and continuous action variants.

 Although an `Environment` has no concept of rewards, an `Environment` does